 Other suggestions for managing a small poultry flock:

 1. Clean and Disinfect- Thoroughly clean and disinfect your brooder house, rearing house and equipment.
 This will guard against disease from carry over from flock to flock.
 Cover the floor with clean, course wheat straw.
 Add straw every few days to maintain a clean, spongy mass for the birds.
 Never use newspaper, sand, gravel or horticultural peat moss.
 Do not clean out the straw for 5 weeks, if there is a very wet area (mucky) of litter you may clean it out, but a portion of the original litter must remain.
 The reason being, the coccidiosis medicine and litter work together to vaccinate chicks against coccidiosis.

 2. Brooding- Make sure the room is free of drafts.
 Baby chicks need the area at 95ºF under the brooder and in all areas they have access to.
 Started chicks need it to be at a room temperature of 75ºF.
 The most common source of heat is a heat lamp or gas brooder.
 A single-lamp brooder will provide up to 100 baby chicks adequate heat in a reasonably draft free building.
 If the chicks are comfortable they will form a circle under the lamp and make soft cheeping noises.
 Cold birds will huddle and pile, and make sharp noises.
 Hot birds will crowd as far from the lamps as possible.
 Also see care of chicks

 3. Floor space– the first 3 weeks of life your chicks will need 1/2 square foot per chick.
 Until 8 weeks 1 square foot per chick.
 After that you will need 2 square feet per bird.
 1000 Cornish Giants = 2000 square foot building.
 (Do not include the run outside in the square foot amount).

-4. Water- To start baby chicks use 1 teaspoon “Super Booster or Terramycin or a vitamin pack in 1 gallon of water.
+4. Water- To start baby chicks use a vitamin pack in water for 3-5 days.
 Use 3-1 gallon founts to start 100 baby chicks.
 Allow 3-8 gallon waterers for 100 birds or if automatic waterers are used you will need 2 per 100 birds.